jtpaasch/tease/README.md

 Tease
 =====

-A tool that tests if logs are getting written.
+A tool that reads and parses log entries..